Taxation in Hong Kong: Stamp Duty

 Stamp Duty is collected upon existence of certain transactions in Hong Kong.
 The three major types of transactions that attract stamp duties are transfers of Hong Kong immovable properties, transfers of Hong Kong shares and leases of immovable properties.
 Stamp Duties are chargeable on dutiable instruments.

 Betting Duty

-Turnover Tax
+Goods and Services Tax

 No turnover tax (e.g. Value-Added Tax and Goods and Services Tax) has been imposed in Hong Kong.
 As a result, Hong Kong is considered to be favourable for profit shifting and conducting re-invoicing activities.
-In July 2006, Proposal of legislation of Goods and Services Tax (“GST”) was made by the Government, who argues that tax base in Hong Kong was urged to be broadened.
-Subsequently, due to fierce opposition of the general public, the proposal was dropped.
+In July 2006, a Proposal of Legislation of Goods and Services Tax (“GST”) was made by the Government, who argued that tax base in Hong Kong was urged to be broadened.
+Subsequently, due to fierce opposition of the general public and opposition parties, the proposal was dropped.

 Tax Administration

 Individual Tax Return

 Taxpayers who received Individual Tax Return are required to fill out the return in order to notify the IRD their Profits Tax, Salaries Tax and Property Tax positions.

 For regular taxpayers, normally IRD issues Salaries Tax Return to them on the first working day of May every year.
 They are also required to furnish the return within 1 month in normal case.